-During the years ended December 31, 2022, 2021 and 2020, we incurred net losses and, therefore, the effect of our stock options, restricted stock units, performance-based restricted stock units, convertible senior notes, and restricted shares were not included in the calculation of diluted net loss per share as the effect would be anti-dilutive.
+During the years ended December 31, 2023, 2022 and 2021, we incurred net losses and, therefore, the effect of our stock options, restricted stock units, performance-based restricted stock units, convertible senior notes, and restricted shares were not included in the calculation of diluted net loss per share as the effect would be anti-dilutive.
 The calculation of diluted net loss per share does not include the effect of the following potentially outstanding shares of common stock.
 The effects of these potentially outstanding shares were not included in the calculation of diluted net loss per share when the effect would have been anti-dilutive:

-As of December 31, 2022 2021 2020 Common stock options 1,748,306 2,115,484 3,892,936 Restricted stock units 3,292,943 2,273,354 1,839,998 Performance-based restricted stock units 534,380 319,442 Shares related to convertible senior notes (1) 7,516,331 2,469,624 1,281,217 Shares issuable as acquisition-related contingent consideration (2) 87,415 363,867 Restricted shares 503,020 67,939 332,389 Total potentially dilutive securities 13,594,980 7,333,258 7,710,407
+As of December 31, 2023 2022 2021 Common stock options 1,396,452 1,748,306 2,115,484 Restricted stock units 3,111,584 3,292,943 2,273,354 Performance-based restricted stock units 188,533 534,380 319,442 Shares related to convertible senior notes (1) 7,516,331 7,516,331 2,469,624 Shares issuable as acquisition-related contingent consideration (2) 87,415 Restricted shares 235,389 503,020 67,939 Total potentially dilutive securities 12,448,289 13,594,980 7,333,258

 (1) On January 1, 2022, we adopted ASU 2020-06 using the modified retrospective method.
 Following this adoption, we utilize the if-converted method for our calculation of potentially dilutive shares related to our convertible senior notes.
 Prior to the adoption, we applied the treasury stock method as we have the intent and ability to settle the principal amount of the convertible senior notes in cash.
-As such, the adoption of ASU 2020-06 resulted in a significant increase in the potentially dilutive securities disclosed in the table above as of December 31, 2022 compared to December 31, 2021.
+As such, the adoption of ASU 2020-06 resulted in a significant increase in the potentially dilutive securities disclosed in the table above as of December 31, 2023 and 2022 compared to December 31, 2021.
 Refer to Note 1 for further details.
 In connection with the offering of our convertible senior notes, we entered into Capped Calls with initial caps on the conversion price of \$42.00 per share, which are excluded from the calculation of diluted earnings per share, as they would be antidilutive.

-(2) The effect of shares issuable as acquisition-related contingent consideration were dilutive during the year ended December 31, 2022, but anti-dilutive during the years ended December 31, 2021 and 2020.
-The anti-dilutive shares issuable as acquisition-related contingent consideration as of December 31, 2021 and 2020 in the table above were calculated based on the earn-out achieved and the estimated number of shares that would be issuable if the outstanding acquisition-related contingent consideration liabilities were to be settled as of those dates.
-As of December 31, 2022 there were no longer any shares issuable as acquisition-related contingent consideration.
+(2) The effect of shares issuable as acquisition-related contingent consideration were dilutive during the year ended December 31, 2022, but anti-dilutive during the year ended December 31, 2021.
+The anti-dilutive shares issuable as acquisition-related contingent consideration as of December 31, 2021 in the table above were calculated based on the earn-out achieved and the estimated number of shares that would be issuable if the outstanding acquisition-related contingent consideration liabilities were to be settled as of that date.
+As of December 31, 2023 and 2022 there were no longer any shares issuable as acquisition-related contingent consideration.